philippe75004/SIEM1/README.md

 ![Alert2](/Screenshots/Splunk-Homeworks-Baseline-Alert-BF-2.PNG "Alert2")
 ![Alert3](/Screenshots/Splunk-Homeworks-Baseline-Alert-BF-3.PNG "Alert3")

-*Vive Splunk ;)
+*As a prevention we can Install a SIEM like Splunk to detect abnormal login activities and get alerts and actions based ont yhe results.*

-*As a prevention we can Install a SIEM like Splunk to detect abnormal login activities and get alerts and actions based ont yhe results.
+*As a baseline every users accounts must be configured with a lockout account policy which if in a period of 1 minute, 3 authentifications attemps failed = account locked for 15 minutes...*

-*As a baseline every users accounts must be configured with a lockout account policy which if in a period of 1 minute, 3 authentifications attemps failed = account locked for 15 minutes...
+**Vive Splunk ;)**